bardiaAsraary/IIoT-Office-Monitoring/docs/sensor_simulator.md

 Overview
 The Sensor Simulator is a Python script that generates and publishes simulated environmental sensor data (temperature, humidity, light, occupancy) for various office zones.
 It uses MQTT to send data, making it ideal for testing IoT dashboards or pipelines, such as the Node-RED dashboard in this project.

-Features
+🚀 Features
-Simulates multiple office zones (e.g., reception, workspace, meeting).
+Simulates multiple office zones (e.g., reception, workspace, meeting)

-Publishes realistic random sensor data.
+Publishes realistic random sensor data

-Publishes to MQTT topics at regular intervals.
+Publishes to MQTT topics at regular intervals

-Configurable via a JSON settings file.
+Configurable via a JSON settings file

-Graceful shutdown on keyboard interrupt.
+Graceful shutdown on keyboard interrupt

-Configuration
+⚙️ Configuration
 The simulator reads its settings from .vscode/settings.json.

-Example configuration:
+Example configuration
 json
 {
   "broker": "localhost",